 This community does not tolerate bullying, child-child abuse or harassment in any form.
-Respect and inclusion of others is expected from all members of the Charity school communities and is integral very much part of the Charity's ethos.
-It is unacceptable for pupils to be bullied, or for staff to be bullied whether by pupils, parents or colleagues.
+Respect and inclusion of others is expected from all members of the Charity school communities and form an integral part of the Charity's ethos.
+It is unacceptable for pupils to be bullied or for staff to be bullied, whether by pupils, parents, or colleagues.